 As of each reporting date, management considers new evidence, both positive and negative, that could affect its view of the future realization of DTAs.
 The Company's current forecasts for the United States indicate that it is probable that additional deferred taxes could be realizable based on near term trend towards three-year cumulative taxable earnings.
 The actualization of these forecasted results may potentially outweigh the negative evidence, resulting in a reversal of all or a portion of previously recorded valuation allowances in the United States.
-The release of valuation allowance release are subject to significant to income tax expenses in the period the release is recorded, which could have a material impact on net income.
-The timing and amount of the potential aluation allowance release are subject to significant management judgment, as well as prospective pre-tax earnings in the United States.
+The release of valuation allowances would result in a benefit to income tax expense in the period the release is recorded, which could have a material impact on net income.
+The timing and amount of the potential valuation allowance release are subject to significant management judgment, as well as prospective pre-tax earnings in the United States.
 The Company will continue to evaluate its ability to realize its net deferred tax assets on a quarterly basis.

 As of December 31, 2021, the Company had \$16.6 million in deferred tax assets associated with \$295.1 million in state net operating loss carryforwards and \$7.3 million in deferred tax assets associated with state and federal tax credits, the majority of which are definite lived.
 Certain of the definite lived state net operating losses and state tax credits will begin to expire within one to five years, and the majority will begin to expire within five to twenty years.
-The Company had \$57.1 million in deferred tax assets associated with state net operating loss carryforwards, the deferred tax assets associated with federal and state capital loss carryforwards of \$126.8 million, which, if unused, will expire in four years.
-The Company is not able to forecast the utilization of the deferred tax assets associated with state net operating loss carryforwards, the deferred tax assets associated with federal and state capital loss carryforwards the deferred tax assets associated with state net operating loss carryforwards the utilization of the deferred tax assets associated with assets associated with state net operating loss carryforwards and \$126.8 million, which, if unused, will expire in loss carryforwards, the deferred tax assets associated with federal and state capital loss carryforwards and majority of the deferred tax assets associated with state net operating loss carryforwards and majority of the deferred tax assets.
+The Company had \$57.1 million in deferred tax assets associated with federal and state capital loss carryforwards of \$126.8 million, which, if unused, will expire in four years.
+The Company is not able to forecast the utilization of the deferred tax assets associated with state net operating loss carryforwards, the deferred tax assets associated with federal and state capital loss carryforwards, and a majority of the deferred tax assets associated with state and federal tax credits and has recorded a valuation allowance of \$80 million against these deferred tax assets.

-As of December 31, 2021, the Company had \$39.2 million in deferred tax assets associated with approximately \$199.4 million in foreign net operating loss carryforwards and \$8.6 million in deferred tax assets associated with foreign tax credit carryforwards have an indefinite carryforward period, certain are definite lived, with the majority of the toreign net operating loss carryforwards and foreign tax credit carryforwards have an indefinite carryforward period, certain are definite lived, with the majority to expire within 5 to 12 years.
-Additionally, the Company is not able to forecast the utilization of a majority of the deferred tax assets associated with foreign tax credit carryforwards and certain other foreign deferred tax assets and has recorded a valuation allowance of \$68.2 million against these foreign deferred tax assets.
+As of December 31, 2021, the Company had \$39.2 million in deferred tax assets associated with approximately \$199.4 million in foreign net operating loss carryforwards and \$8.6 million in deferred tax assets associated with foreign tax credit carryforwards.
+While the majority of the foreign net operating loss carryforwards and foreign tax credit carryforwards have an indefinite carryforward period, certain are definite lived, with the majority to expire within 5 to 12 years.
+Additionally, the Company is not able to forecast the utilization of a majority of the deferred tax assets associated with foreign net operating loss carryforwards, foreign tax credit carryforwards and certain other foreign deferred tax assets and has recorded a valuation allowance of \$68.2 million against these foreign deferred tax assets.